danfenghong/HyFTech/README.md

 **Please kindly cite the papers if this code is useful and helpful for your research.**

 B. Rasti, D. Hong, R. Hang, P. Ghamisi, X. Kang, J. Chanussot, J. Benediktsson.
-Feature Extraction for Hyperspectral Imagery: The Evolution from Shallow to Deep (Overview and Toolbox), IEEE Geosci.
+Feature Extraction for Hyperspectral Imagery: The Evolution from Shallow to Deep: Overview and Toolbox, IEEE Geosci.
 Remote Sens.
 Mag., 2020, 8(4): 60-88.

      @article{rasti2020feature,
       title     = {Feature Extraction for Hyperspectral Imagery: The Evolution from Shallow to Deep: Overview and Toolbox},